ksteve28/Fit-or-Faux/fit_or_faux.md

 Further into exploratory analysis let's take a look at some data specific samples of the regions within counties most and least at risk for the health conditions.

+The following graphs are census and counties with the lowest prevalence rates.
 <br>
 <div align="center">
 <img src="images/lowest_overweight_est.png" height='300'>